 A young, raven-haired boy with brown eyes at seven years old was among the most eager of the group.
 His name was Ash Ketchum.
-Ash was a very kind, if not dense, boy.
+Ash was a very kind, if not a little stubborn, boy.
 He loved to explore and go out on adventures, which is why he loved scavenger hunts.
 He always made sure to put his friends and family before anything else.
 His dream was to become a Pokemon Master.
 When he turned ten, he was going to set out on his journey and win every badge in the Kanto region, and then win the Pokemon League.
 Next, he would conquer other regions and challenge the Elite Four, the best trainers in the world, of each region.
 He was determined to become a legend.

 Another boy in the group stood slightly taller than Ash and had his mouth curled into a smirk.
 His name was Gary Oak.
-He also had brown eyes and large, spikey brown hair that went out every which way.
+He also had brown eyes and large, spiky brown hair that went out all over.
 His grandfather was the famous Pokemon professor of the Kanto region and was considered the authority on Pokemon.
 Because of this, Gary had grown to have a very arrogant attitude and loved showing off in front of the other kids, particularly Ash Ketchum. .
 They had been rivals for a very long time and were always competing.
 Like Ash, Gary's dream was to be a Pokemon Master as soon as he became of age.
 He wanted to destroy any other trainer that crossed his path and gain even more fame than his grandfather.

-There was also one girl in the group who wasn't very excited for the hunt.
+However there was also one girl in the group who wasn't very excited for the hunt.
 Her name was Serena Gabena.
-She had blue eyes and shoulder-length, honey blonde hair, though most of it was covered by the straw hat she was wearing.
+She had blue eyes and shoulder-length, honey-colored hair, though most of it was covered by the straw hat she was wearing.
 She was new to Pallet Town and had moved there just a few weeks ago.
 Her mother had sent her to camp in the hope that she could make some friends there, but Serena was too shy to talk to anybody.
 Leaf had attempted to start a conversation a few times, but even she couldn't get much response from Serena.
 Unlike Ash, Gary, and Leaf, Serena didn't have a clear goal in mind.
 Her mother had been a famous Rhyhorn Racer but was now retired.
 It only took Serena a few times on her mother's Rhyhorn to decide she didn't want to follow in her mother's footsteps.
 She was always getting thrown off the first few seconds.
 So what could she do with her life?

 "Heh, this is going to be a piece of cake.
 Everyone knows I'm going to win," Gary said in an arrogant tone, causing the other kids to glare at him.

-"Don't be so sure, Gary.
+"Oh yeah, Gary?
 You might have beaten us at some of the other events, but you won't win this time!
 I can't wait to see that smirk wipe off your face!"
 Ash snarled to him.

 "Oh yeah, Ashy boy?
 Everyone here knows that you're a loser.
 Why don't you just go back to your cabin and sit this one out?
 It will save you the embarrassment of losing to me again," Gary shot back.
 There were few things in the world that made Ash angry, but Gary Oak was one of them.

-This is when the camp counselor decided to intervene.
+That was when the camp counselor decided to intervene.
 "Alright.
 Alright.
 Break it up you two.
 You don't want me to have to call your parents do you?"

-Leaf then leaned over toward Ash and whispered, "Ash, you are one of the nicest boys I know.
+Leaf then leaned over towards Ash and whispered, "Ash, you are one of the nicest boys I know.
 You shouldn't let Gary get to you like that.
 You know he is just trying to make you mad."

 Ash then sighed.
 "Thanks, Leaf.
 I just wish I could beat Gary at something to prove that he isn't as great as he thinks he is."